Sho0pi/travel-blog/stories/japan/30-hours-in-kumejima/index.md

 We still saw a bunch of fish, but it was nothing compared to what came next.

-Since check-in time still hadn&#39;t arrived, I was like, &#34;Let&#39;s just walk a bit and maybe hitchhike our way to the east side of the island.&#34; There are two tiny islands connected to the main one by a bridge, and I thought they might be a cool place to snorkel.
+Since check-in time still hadn't arrived, I was like, "Let's just walk a bit and maybe hitchhike our way to the east side of the island."
+There are two tiny islands connected to the main one by a bridge, and I thought they might be a cool place to snorkel.

-Little did I know we&#39;d end up hitchhiking with this super friendly and kind local named **Kairi** (you’ll hear more about him later).
+Little did I know we'd end up hitchhiking with this super friendly and kind local named **Kairi** (you’ll hear more about him later).
 He picked us up, showed us around a bit, and then drove us all the way to this spot at the edge of the [second island](https://maps.app.goo.gl/xwuaPjyTaL3FW3v37).
 He told us